Atlantic Sturgeon (Acipenser oxyrinchus oxyrinchus)

 The Atlantic sturgeon is managed under a Fishery Management Plan implemented by the Atlantic States Marine Fisheries Commission (ASMFC).
 In 1998, the ASFMC instituted a coast-wide moratorium on the harvest of Atlantic sturgeon, which is to remain in effect until there are at least 20 protected age classes in each spawning stock (anticipated to take up to 40 or more years).
 NMFS followed the ASMFC moratorium with a similar moratorium for Federal waters.
 Amendment 1 to ASMFC's Atlantic sturgeon Fishery Management Plan also includes measures for preservation of existing habitat, habitat restoration and improvement, monitoring of bycatch and stock recovery, and breeding/stocking protocols.

 In 2009, the Natural Resources Defense Council (NRDC) petitioned NMFS to list the Atlantic sturgeon under the ESA.
-NOAA’s Fisheries Service made a final decision to list five distinct population segments of Atlantic sturgeon under the Endangered Species Act in response to this petition.
-The Chesapeake Bay, New York Bight, Carolina, and South Atlantic populations of Atlantic sturgeon are listed as endangered, while the Gulf of Maine population is listed as threatened.
+We listed five distinct population segments of Atlantic sturgeon in response to this petition: Chesapeake Bay, New York Bight, Carolina, and South Atlantic populations of Atlantic sturgeon are listed as endangered, while the Gulf of Maine population is listed as threatened.

 In 2003, a workshop sponsored by NMFS and U.S. Fish and Wildlife Service was held to review the status of Atlantic sturgeon.
 The workshop attendees concluded that some populations seemed to be recovering while other populations continued to be depressed.
-As a result, NMFS initiated a second status review of Atlantic sturgeon in 2005 to reevaluate whether this species required protection under the ESA.
+As a result, we initiated a status review in 2005 to reevaluate whether this species required protection under the ESA.
 That status review was completed in 2007.

 |Interim 4(d) Rule for Protective Regulations for the Gulf of Maine DPS||78 FR 69310||11/19/2013|